ryanflorence/async-props/README.md

 ## Notes

-This is pre-release, but I think the code works as intended, just need to brush up the repository and add a few more tests.
+This is pre-release, it's pretty close though.
+If you are using it then you are a contributor.
+Please add tests with all pull requests.

 ## Usage